brandtdamman/png-opacity-message/CONTRIBUTING.md

 ### Commit Messages

-- Keep the first commit line to 50 characters, plus or minus 10 characters
-- Emojis are acceptable but generally not used

 Make sure to reference any open issue or related documents, where applicable, on following lines.

 ### Pull Requests